ScratchAddons/website-v2/content/docs/policies/privacy/extension.md

 - Whether the Scratch Addons update notification was shown.
 - Whether the extension was muted through the context menu.

-The extension by itself does not send any of this information outside of your device.

-However, if you enable Chrome Sync, Firefox Sync, Edge Sync, or any other compatible browser data synchronization feature, this information might be sent to that service by your browser.
+If you enable Chrome Sync, Firefox Sync, Edge Sync, or any other compatible browser data synchronization feature, this information might be sent to that service by your browser.

+When sending feedback through <https://scratchaddons.com/feedback>, an option is provided to include the list of currently enabled addons of your Scratch Addons instance.
+This list is attached locally for your convenience and is not sent automatically.
+You may choose whether to attach this information on your provided feedback.
+The processing of the feedback data is subject to the [Website Privacy Policy](/docs/privacy/policies/website#feedback).

+Other than the described information, the extension by itself does not send any of this information outside of your device.

 ## Third Parties